mendix/widgets-resources/packages-web/calendar/README.md

 * Select the event entity
 * For data source `Microflow`, select a `Data source microflow` and for data source `Nanoflow`, select a `Data source nanoflow`
 * Select attributes to provide the event `Title`, `start date`, `end date`, `color` and a boolean attribute to determine whether the event should be considered `all day`
+* Setting up `Refresh data source on view`, retrieve data by microflow (Data source = Microflow) and add a constraint based on the `View start attribute` and the `View end attribute`. *E.g. [End > $CalenderView/StartAttribute and Start < $CalenderView/EndAttribute]*
+When navigating through the calendar, only event that lie with in the `View start attribute` and `View end attribute` dates will be retrieved.

 ![CalendarProperties](/assets/Appearance.png)